On path integrals for wave functions taking $p$-adic values: Free particles

 \section{Free particles}

 In this section, we shall calculate the propagator for free particles, we will see that the result is very similar with the classical situations (see \cite[Sec.
 8.4]{Shankar}).
 For the free particles with mass $m$, we know that the potential function $V(x)\equiv 0$ for $x\in\mathbb{Q}_{p}$.
-Suppose the path $x(t)$ satisfies the Lipschitz condition: for any $t', t''$ belonging to the interval $[t_{0}, t]$, we have
+Suppose the path $x(t)$ satisfies the Lipschitz condition: if $|t|_{p}=p^{N+1}$, then for any subdivision (\ref{2.2-2}) of the interval $[0, -p^{-N}]\supset[0,t]$, we have